Azure-Samples/openhack-production/docs/Infrastructure.md

 Logs from each app insights cluster is aggregated with Azure Monitor to provide a global view of service KPIs including availability, RPS, latency, etc.  Health checks and alerts can be configured to provide a robust monitoring and observability solution.

 ## Azure AD B2C
-Azure Active Directory B2C is used for custom authentication & authorization across the Urlist application.
+Azure Active Directory B2C (business-to-consumer) is used for custom authentication & authorization across the Urlist application.

-Currently the configuration of the B2C tenant requires a manual setup process since script automation is not currently possible.

-### Application
-The following applications are required for the B2C configuration
+- Built on world class leading Active Directory Identity platform
+- Provides easy integration with popular identity providers like Facebook, Twitter, Google & more
+- Supports branded registration and sign-in flows for a custom tailored experience
+- Provides many built in templates to get your solution up and running within minutes

+Detailed information regarding Urlist specific configuration can be found [here](AzureADB2C.md).